FlausenImKopf/codewars-katas/katas-string-repeat/README.md

-# Solving Katas on Codewars: Opposite Number
+# Solving Katas on Codewars: String Repeat

 We were given a list of katas to solve on codewars.
 This is one of them.